THAI RETIREMENT VISA FAQs

 Be mindful about the expiration date of your Thai retirement visa written in your passport.
 You must renew your Thai visa at Thai Immigration approximately 2 weeks before the expiration date.

-If your company can issue you with a work permit and the Thailand Ministry of Labor can approve it then, there is no problem.
 It is however better if you cancel your retirement visa so that you can proceed with the appropriate Thai visa which is a Non B business visa which usually comes along with the Thai work permit.